-We presently have vacancies in our Ilkley, Manchester and Stevenage offices for Mechanical Engineers to undertake forensic investigation of a wide range of engineering related incidents and accidents including those involving personal injury and health and safety aspects.
+We presently have vacancies in our London, Ilkley, Manchester and Stevenage offices for Mechanical Engineers to undertake forensic investigation of a wide range of engineering related incidents and accidents including those involving personal injury and health and safety aspects.
 The candidate for the Stevenage position would be expected to investigate road traffic accidents as well.
 These investigations will usually be undertaken for insurance related purposes.
 Our clients include international insurers, loss adjusters, solicitors, marine Protection and Indemnity clubs, insurance brokers and industrial corporations.
 Our clients require prompt and accurate technical advice, sometimes at very short notice, regarding the cause of the incident or accident and assistance with determining liability.

 The Nature of the Work